 The new Transfer Degrees, known as the Associate in Arts for Transfer (AA-T) or Associate in Science for Transfer (AS-T) degrees guarantee admission to a California State University (CSU) campus for any community college student who completes an “associate degree for transfer”, a newly established variation of the associate degrees traditionally offered at California Community Colleges throughout the state.
 The Associate in Arts for Transfer (AA-T) or the Associate in Science for Transfer (AS-T) is intended for students who plan to complete a bachelor’s degree in a similar major at a CSU campus.
 Students completing these degrees (AA-T or AS-T) are guaranteed admission to the CSU system, but not to a particular campus or major.

 What AA-T and AS-T degrees does Skyline College offer?

-At the time of catalog publication, a student may earn the following AA-T and AS-T degrees: Business Administration, Early Childhood Education, Kinesiology, Mathematics, Physics, and Psychology.
-Degrees pending state approval: Anthropology, Art History, Communication Studies, Elementary Education, English, Geology, History, Journalism, Music, and Studio Arts.
+At the time of catalog publication, a student may earn the following AA-T and AS-T degrees: Administration of Justice, Anthropology, Business Administration, Communication Studies, Early Childhood Education, Geology, History, Kinesiology, Mathematics, Physics, and Psychology.
+Degrees pending state approval: Art History, English, Journalism, and Studio Arts.
 For further information, please consult with your Skyline College counselor.